CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 ### Overview

 In this exercise, you will explore Microsoft Defender for Cloud's features:

-You will be performing the following activities to achieve the goal.
+You will be performing the following activities to achieve the goal:

 * Creating Sample Alerts
 * Creating a suppression rule to automatically dismiss similar alerts